 Sudden arrhythmic death syndrome (SADS) was the most common cause of maternal cardiac death in 2006-2008 (10 deaths), closely followed by cardiomyopathy (9 deaths).

-Other leading causes were aortic dissection, ischaemic heart disease and myocardial infarction.
+Other leading causes were aortic dissection, coronary heart disease and myocardial infarction.
 Deaths from pulmonary hypertension and from congenital heart disease continue to decrease.
-The last 50 years have seen a dramatic reduction in rheumatic heart disease but it is still seen in immigrant communities and in developing countries.
+Over a period of 50 years there has been a dramatic reduction in rheumatic heart disease but it is still seen in immigrant communities and in developing countries.
 However, there were no deaths from rheumatic heart disease in this last triennium.

 What to look for at booking or later in pregnancy

 The recommendations of the last Centre for Maternal and Child Enquiries (CMACE) report state that: "There must be a low threshold for further investigation of pregnant or recently delivered women who complain of chest pain that is severe, or radiates to the neck, jaw or back, or is associated with other features such as agitation, vomiting or breathlessness, tachycardia, tachypnoea, orthopnoea or acidosis.
 This is especially important for women who smoke, are obese or who have hypertension."

 The following should be discussed at the booking clinic: